Dosscyril/RAG-Based-Knowledge-chatbot/README.md

 # RAG-Based Knowledge Assistant

-A simple RAG (Retrieval-Augmented Generation) chatbot that allows you to **upload documents, process them, and ask questions** using AI.
+A simple RAG (Retrieval-Augmented Generation) chatbot that allows you to **upload documents, process them, and ask questions** using Gemini API.
 Built with **FastAPI**, **ChromaDB**, **Sentence-Transformers**, and a **HTML/CSS/JS frontend**.

 ---

 ## Screenshot
-> Add your screenshot at: `screenshots/app.png`

 ![App Screenshot](./screenshots/app.png)